This set of Optical Communications Multiple Choice Questions & Answers (MCQs) focuses on “Integrated Optics and Photonics Technologies”.

 Explanation: IO is based on single mode optical waveguides.
 Thus it is incompatible with multimode fiber systems.
 Thus, IO has less importance than IP.

 6. Side or edge-emitting or conducting optical devices cannot be integrated on same substrate.
-State whether the given statement is true or false.

 Explanation: In serial integration of device, different elements of optical chip can be interconnected in a consecutive manner.
 Thus, integration of side or edge emitting optical devices can be done on a single substrate.